Hamidalavi/EXB-World/README.md

 ### Virus
 A virus is a biological agent that replicates within other cells.
 Surprisingly, if it were not for the virus' ability to infilitrate the DNA of organisms, humans might not even exist.

+### Mitosis
+Mitosis is a process of asexual reproduction where one cell divides into two identical cells.
+It occurs only in eukaryotic cells, and enables single-celled organisms to multiply.

+### Asextual Reproduction
+Similar to mitosis, asexual reproduction is the process by which an entire organism is produced from a single parent.
+Some types of asexual reproduction are budding, sporification, and parthenogenesis.

+### Eukaryotic Cell
+The prokaryotic cell's more complex cousin, eukaryotic cells have a nucleus to store genetic information.
+Fungi, plants, animals, and protozoa are all built of eukaryotic cells.

+### Cytoplasm
+Cytoplasm is a gel-like, colorless substance that fills the inside of a eukaryotic cell.
+It is secured by the cell membrane and all of the organelles float in it.

+### Tissue
+Tissues are groups of cells come Plas together to perform a specific function.
+Organs are formed by groups of tissues.

+### Filter Feeding
+A passive way of finding nourishment involves having nutrients filter Plas through an organism's body.
+This is the feeding method of choice for shellfish, krill and sponges.